cdiener/pytest_tutorial/docs/pytest.md

 ---

+## How much testing is sufficient?

+---

+## Test coverage

+<span class="accent">Coverage</span> is the percentage of your code that is
+covered by tests.

+There is no need to get 100% of coverage but it might help to identify sections of your code that are not well tested.

+Many big companies go for coverage in the ninety-ish area.

+---

 There are limits to what a unit test can do though...<br><br>
 > “No amount of testing can prove a software right, a single test can prove a software wrong.”
 > <br>\- Amir Ghahrai